etiennecollin/ift4055/report/main.typ

 generated randomly and therefore could have been more or less similar to one another.

+During the final steps of the implementation, the reward of the acquisition GFlowNet was updated such that it does no require the embeddings of the set transformer.
+In fact, statistical tools such as the KL divergence and PQMass were used in the reward, and such tools do not require a set representation.
+Set Transformers were therefore not used in the final implementation of the project, but are still included in this report as they were part of the initial design and could be reintroduced in the future.

 #pagebreak()
 == Surrogate Gaussian Process
-Then, we present the results of the surrogate Gaussian Process:
+Then, we present the results of the surrogate Gaussian Process (GP):

 #figure(
   grid(